Research Projects

 The goal of this project is to understand the immune responses that emerge in response to this Sars-COV-2 infection in health care workers and their immediate families.

-Understanding the role of JAK inhibition (with Ruxolitinib) on the Donor T-cell population
+Understanding the role of JAK inhibition (with Ruxolitinib) on the donor T-cell population

 The goal of this project is to investigate by pulsing donor cells with Ruxolitinib in the presence or absence of G-CSF, donor cells do not cause GVHD or cause only minor GVHD after transplantation.